baihongguo/hlmm/README.md

 to the sample size.
 We use an algorithm whose operations scale in proportion to the sample size multiplied by the number of random effects squared.

-Find the hlmm documentation at: documentation link here.

 # Main features:

 HLM class: given data, find the parameters that maximise